Enhanced Superconductivity in Proximity to Peaks in Densities of States

 For this choice, we show that the order parameter in the superconducting phase is finite even far away from the Fermi energy, yet with decreasing modulus upon increasing energetic distance $|\epsilon-\Ef|$ \cite{lenz1996,mielke1997,althuser2025}.

 An intriguing scenario with unexpected qualitative features arises if a significant accumulation, i.e., a peak, of DOS is present at $\ep$ in the energetic proximity to the Fermi energy.
 The distance in energy from $\Ef$ does not need to be smaller than the Debye energy $\debye$, but $\ep$ can be several $\debye$ away for moderate values of $g$.
 Then, we find a sudden increase of the superconducting order parameter $\Delta(\varepsilon\approx\ep)$.
-It is accompanied by a strongly enhanced critical temperature, which makes it interesting for the quest of room temperature superconductivity.
+Correspondingly, it is also accompanied by a strongly enhanced mean-field critical temperature.
 The whole phenomenon appears as a function of temperature in two stages strongly resembling two consecutive phase transitions.
 It is heralded by the softening of an additional collective mode, which should be detectable spectroscopically.
 Additionally, we calculate the quasiparticle DOSes in the Supplemental Material \cite{supp} to provide another readily measured quantity.